 Sudoku for Beginners: FAQs

-Can Sudoku puzzles have more than one correct solution?
+Do all proper Sudoku puzzles have only one solution?

 Ready to Advance Your Skills?